With the success of hatcheries and

 generally not found in great numbers, but on occasion, the fishing can be

 other trolling methods.
-Although king fishing tends to be a slower fishery,
+Although king fishing can be a slower fishery,

 the reward of catching one of these elusive fish outweighs the effort for